Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Geckos can be found in a variety of habitats on every continent except for Antarctica.
 For several decades now, they have been one of the most popular exotic pet reptiles around the world thanks to their unique looks, vibrant colors, and generally docile temperaments.

-Geckos are not poisonous or venomous (yes, there’s a difference) and can make excellent pets for those that are willing to gain knowledge of these creatures and are equipped to handle their specific care needs.
+Geckos are not poisonous or venomous (yes, there’s a difference) and can make excellent pets for those who are willing to gain knowledge of these creatures and are equipped to handle their specific care needs.
 Keep reading to learn more about geckos as pets and what makes an animal poisonous versus venomous.

 divider- gecko